View Janice Wittkamper's Obituary on Ohio.com and share memories

 Survivors include Gerry Wittkamper, her husband of 35 years; brothers, Dennis and John Eisenhut; son, Walter Kaufman, and grandson.

-A celebration of life will take place in Akron Ohio at a later date.
+A celebration of life will take place in Ohio at a later date.